 - Check out my blog post: On Choosing a Psychotherapist

-- Know the differences between a psychotherapist, psychologist, counsellor, psychiatrist etc
+- Know the differences between a psychotherapist, psychologist, counsellor, CBT, psychiatrist etc

 - Look for any additional support a therapist might offer, like between-session support, home or location visits, Skype and face-to-face sessions, or help in urgent circumstances

 - Is the therapy process made clear to you before you start?
 Is there an assessment process and discussion about how therapy might proceed in your case?
 If not, are you happy to just start, keep going and see what happens without knowing what’s involved?

 I offer an initial meeting for a reduced fee where we can meet informally to discuss things and clarify your direction, any uncertainty you might have and your level of motivation, with no obligation to divulge painful or difficult details and no pressure to continue beyond this first meeting.
 Confidentiality and privacy applies to any meetings we have.

 During our first meeting you’re free to ask all the questions you like about the process, services offered and anything else that concerns you or may be helpful to you in getting the right help.

 Visit my Blog

-You can also get more information on what therapeutic work involves by visiting my Blog page, for example:
+You can also get more information on what therapeutic work involves with me by visiting my Blog page, for example: